PORCELAIN PLATES.NET

 been issued in pairs as mandated by the General Assembly's 1909 Act, and appear

-driven in a parade.
+car being driven in a parade.

 In addition to the pre-state porcelain plate, various cities and counties within